varshapanda/Ecommerce-Follow-Along/README.md

 # E-Commerce Application

-This project aims to create an interactive and user-friendly e-commerce platform.
+This project aims to create an interactive and user-friendly e-commerce platform where users can browse products, place orders, and make secure payments.
+The platform is designed to provide a seamless shopping experience while ensuring secure transactions and personalized user interactions.

-## Project Overview
+## Milestone 1: Project Overview

 ### 1. Authentication
 - Implementation of secure **login**, **logout**, and **signup** functionalities.